This post contains affiliate links.

-One of the things that has made the biggest difference for reducing my stress during the busy holiday season is to intentionally plan 30 minutes of self-care at least five times a week.
+One of the things that have made the biggest difference in reducing my stress during the busy holiday season is to intentionally plan 30 minutes of self-care at least five times a week.
 And honestly, it can be a challenge to find this time.
 But I need it.

 When I say self-care, I refer to anything that gives me joy and peace.
 This includes reading or listening to a fiction book, knitting, baking, or journaling.
 My only rule is that my self-care activity can’t have anything to do with homeschooling or work!

-Your self-care activity might including a workout, bubble bath, painting or another form of crafting.
+Your self-care activity might include a workout, bubble bath, painting or another form of crafting.